Binary-Ninja/controller-tester/README.md

 ## Goals / Intentions
 This program was developed with the following intentions:
 - Test different controllers to determine if they are recognized and/or accurate
-- Test different controller mapping files
+- Test different controller mapping files/strings
 - Research and improve the API for the `controller` module
 - Determine the best ways to interact with controllers using the `controller` module
 - Compare and contrast the `pygame.controller` module with the `pygame.joystick` module